Matchstic/InfoStats2/README.md

 For the HTML side of things, Cycript is injected into all instances of UIWebView within SpringBoard (hence the dependency on Saurik's WebCycript).
 As a result, any function provided by InfoStats2 is accessed via Cycript, which is completely native alongside JavaScript code.

-To make things even easier, examples for using each of the many parts of the provided API can be found here: .
+To make things even easier, examples for using each of the many parts of the provided API can be found here: <a href="downloads/Example widgets.zip">examples.zip</a>.

 Also, a quick, no-nonsense guide to Cycript and this API (recommended reading) can be found <a href="api_intro_html.html">here</a>.

 Objective-C
 -----------

 For those using this within tweaks, retrieving data is as simple as calling class methods; there is no need to allocate an instance of anything.
-Additionally, there is no need to link against InfoStats2 to obtain data from it, simply get its class via the Objective-C runtime - eg, objc_getClass("IS2System") - and call whatever method you need.
+Additionally, there is no need to link against InfoStats2 to obtain data from it, simply get its class via the Objective-C runtime - eg, <code>objc_getClass(<span style="color:#800000">"IS2System"</span>)</code> - and call whatever method you need.
 Simple.

-Headers can be found here: .
+Headers can be found here: <a href="downloads/Headers.zip">headers.zip</a>.

 iOS Version Compatibility
 ------------------------